stackbit-projects/good-oregano-dc386/content/pages/posts/first.md

 *   **Nofar** is working on more cases - We can never have enough cases!

-*   **Tzur** is working on the player UI - making it more readable and a lot more clear, and also re-designing it (using some much-appriciated freelancer work)
+*   **Tzur** is working on the player UI - making it more readable and a lot more clear, and also re-designing it (using some much-appreciated freelancer work)

 *   **Tzur** is working on the character design - currently researching the best option - either the Unity store or hire a freelancer)